matthewhchan/linkify/README.md

 You can have multiple regex-link entries.
 Each one is applied independently.

+### Delete a Link Pattern
+You can delete an entry by clicking on the trash can icon to the right of the entry.

 ### Default Link Patterns
-By default, the plugin starts with two entries as examples:
+By default, the plugin starts with two example entries:

 1. Text matching `g\/([a-zA-Z.-]*)` will link to `http://google.com/search?q=$1`, e.g. "g/obsidian" will search for "obsidian" on Google.
 2. Text matching `@([a-zA-Z]*)` will link to `http://twitter.com/$1`, e.g. "@obsdmd" will open the Obsidian Twitter page.

-### Delete a Link Pattern
-You can delete an entry by clicking on the trash can icon to the right of the entry.